DenisBronx/NetMock/README.md

 }
 ```

-Each mock will intercept only 1 request.
+Each mock will intercept only 1 request, once a request is intercepted `NetMock` will remove the mock from the queue.
+This allows you test what your code exactly does.
 If your code is making the same request multiple times (i.e polling) you would need to add a mock for each expected request:

 ```kotlin